hfinkel/lfort/docs/JSONCompilationDatabase.rst

 of compilation databases for Unix Makefile builds (Ninja builds in the works) with the option ``CMAKE_EXPORT_COMPILE_COMMANDS``.

-Clang's tooling interface supports reading compilation databases; see the :doc:`LibTooling documentation <LibTooling>`. libclang and its python bindings also support this (since clang 3.2); see `CXCompilationDatabase.h </doxygen/group__COMPILATIONDB.html>`_.
+LFort's tooling interface supports reading compilation databases; see the :doc:`LibTooling documentation <LibTooling>`. liblfort and its python bindings also support this (since lfort 3.2); see `CXCompilationDatabase.h </doxygen/group__COMPILATIONDB.html>`_.

 Format